 If you want to change the food your cat is eating (including between different brands), it’s important to do so gradually; abrupt changes can cause upset stomachs in any pet.

 If your cat isn’t used to eating at fixed times, the first step is to begin feeding on a routine.
 Start by setting dry food out 3-4 times a day, and be sure to take it away after 20-25 minutes.
 Then, you can begin to remove additional times until you’ve reached your goal feeding times.

 Regardless of whether you’re transitioning between wet and dry foods or between two brands, avoid abruptly substituting one food for the other.
 Instead, feed your pet a mix of the two foods, gradually shifting from mostly the old food to the new food.

-If you’re having trouble transitioning your cat from one food to another or have any other questions about pet nutrition, please get in touch!
-We’d be happy to help.
+If you’re having trouble transitioning your cat from one food to another or have any other questions about pet nutrition, please contact your veterinarian.